dernasherbrezon/r2cloud/README.md

  - r2cloud knows about hundreds of satellites, their orbits, radio channels and communication protocols
  - it can automatically schedule observations for the selected satellites
- - once satellite is within the antenna range, r2cloud will receive the signal, save it and decode it
+ - once the satellite is within the antenna range, r2cloud will receive the signal, save it and decode it
- - decoded data will be displayed on UI or can be forwarded to the central data warehouses for the analysis
+ - decoded data will be displayed on UI or can be forwarded to the central data warehouses for an analysis

 Detailed features could be found in the [documentation](https://github.com/dernasherbrezon/r2cloud/wiki/Features).